 Lake Michigan beach towns, 30-40 minutes from downtown GR, are unique finds in and of themselves.
 They also offer some excellent shopping if you're out on a day trip.

 Downtown Grand Haven is lined with specialty shops on the way to the channel into Lake Michigan, so you can pair your beach day with some shopping.
-Downtown Holland features nearly 100 locally-owned retailers and restaurants, and has been named a Great American Main Street.
+Downtown Holland features over 100 locally-owned retailers and restaurants, and has been named a Great American Main Street.
 Saugatuck/Douglas is dubbed the Art Coast of Michigan for its profusion of art galleries and art-based activities and events.

 Whatever you're in the market for, you can be sure to find a unique treasure in one of the many local shops in Grand Rapids!